MrGigSolutions/sensors/README.md

   fake methods to simulate the process of logging in.
 Of course none of this would be used in a proper login
 - This project is not tested.
 Bad.
-It's been prepared for testing in the sense that it's possible to specifiy different database parameters etc, but no tests were implemented.
+It's been prepared for testing in the sense that it's possible to specify different database parameters etc, but no tests were implemented.
 - The sensor is tightly coupled to the backend.
 It would probably be better to have the sensor publish to the message queue, then read that